The Festival of the Lost began on October 16 for all players of Destiny 2 with the weekly reset.

-Another big update is coming on October 30.
+Another big update for the Festival and Destiny 2, in general, is coming on October 30.
 There will be some downtime before the update, so if you have matchmaking difficulty or if the game bugs out, you know why.

 Destiny 2: Festival of the Lost new milestones and bounties

 The Festival will bring some new activities for Guardians across the map.
 Amanda Holliday has decorated the Tower and will be offering bounties for the first time.
 In keeping with the Halloween theme, players will be rewarded with Fragmented Souls which can be used to purchase Festival of the Lost masks, and the Horror Story Legendary Auto Rifle.
 New Triumphs will also be available.

 This year, players will also be tasked with clearing out the Haunted Forest.
 Players will have 15 minutes to “dive as deep as they can” into the Haunted Forest and clear out the Nightmares.
 The deeper the players go into the forest, the more difficult it gets.
 It is playable solo, with a pre-made fireteam, or through matchmaking.